Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Introduction

-Given the votes of the citizens, it is not always obvious how to decide which projects to fund (in other words, there are many different voting rules one could consider using).
-In this paper, we explore what is known as the \emph{epistemic approach}---or \emph{truth-tracking approach}---to analysing and designing voting rules for PB.
-Whether a given project is a success will usually become clear only some time \emph{after} it has been realised: Will local residents actually use the compost bins?
+One reason is that, even in the familiar setting of PB with citizens voting for projects they personally would like to receive public funding, we might interpret these votes as evidence for objective quality.
+Indeed, whether a given project is a success will often become clear only some time \emph{after} it has been realised: Will local citizens actually use the compost bins?
 Will the number of mosquitoes go down?
-Will the new speed camera reduce the number of accidents?\footnote{All these examples are taken from projects that were brought to the vote in Toulouse 2019, see \href{https://jeparticipe.metropole.toulouse.fr/processes/bp2019}{jeparticipe.metropole.toulouse.fr/processes/bp2019} for more details, and in particular the file ``Catalogue des 30 idées soumises au vote''.
-The data is also hosted on the website \href{http://pabulib.org/?city=Toulouse}{pabulib.org} \citep{SST20}, though the description of the projects is not available there.} We think of the citizens casting their votes as agents with bounded rationality who enjoy a noisy view of this \emph{ground truth}.
+Will the new speed camera reduce the number of accidents?\footnote{All these examples are taken from projects that were brought to the vote in Toulouse 2019; see \href{https://jeparticipe.metropole.toulouse.fr/processes/bp2019}{jeparticipe.metropole.toulouse.fr/processes/bp2019} for more details, and in particular the file ``Catalogue des 30 idées soumises au vote''.
+The data is also hosted on the website \href{http://pabulib.org/?city=Toulouse}{pabulib.org} \citep{FaliszewskiEtAlIJCAI2023}, though the description of the projects is not available there.} So we might think of the citizens casting their votes as agents with bounded rationality who enjoy a noisy view of this \emph{ground truth}.
 They do not know what the best set of projects to fund is, but each of them is more likely to vote for a good rather than a bad set of projects.